KCHA-FM

 KCHA-FM (95.9 MHz) is a Full Service formatted broadcast radio station licensed to Charles City, Iowa, serving Charles City and Floyd County, Iowa.
-KCHA is owned and operated by Coloff Media, LLC..
+As of spring 2026, KCHA is owned and operated by Achen Becker, LLC.

 History

 KCHA was launched in 1971 on 104.9 MHz.
 The station was required to move to 95.9 in 1976 as a result of an FCC docket to allow additional radio stations in the region.

 Transmission Location

 The KCHA tower and transmitter is located at the end of Stony Point Road in Charles City, IA.

 Broadcast Signal

 KCHA's broadcast signal can be heard from Mason City to Decorah and from Austin, MN to Waterloo, IA.